-- (iii) Accounting standards for significant allowances and provisions - a.
-Allowance for doubtful accounts:
+III.Accounting standards for significant allowances and provisions

+A. Allowance for doubtful accounts:

-To prepare for possible losses on accounts receivable, the Company sets aside an amount that is expected to be irrecoverable, after it considers the possibility of recoverability of (a) general accounts receivable, by actual default ratio, and (b) specific accounts receivable where recoverability is in doubt, on a case-by-case basis.
+To prepare for possible losses on accounts receivable, the Company sets aside an amount that is expected to be irrecoverable, after considering the recoverability of (a) general accounts receivable, by loan loss ratio, and (b) doubtful accounts receivable and distressed receivables, on a case-by-case basis.

-b.
-Provision for bonuses:
+B. Provision for bonuses: